servicecoinrwb/Refrigerated-Room-Analysis-Tool/README.md

 🛠️ Overview

-The Walk-In Refrigerated Room Analysis Tool is a branded, guided, and highly accurate sizing calculator for commercial walk-in coolers and freezers.
+The Walk-In Refrigerated Room Analysis Tool is a branded, guided, and highly accurate cooling load calculator for commercial walk-in coolers and freezers.
 It uses ASHRAE-aligned engineering principles to calculate required BTU/hr based on:

 Ambient conditions